Seatis/my-teaching-materials/java-basics/3-arrays-collections-functions/README.md

 - Setting a break point and walk through the program
 - Inspecting a variable
 - Change a variable value
+- Try with an example that has a function (subroutine)
+- Run to the next breakpoint
+- Run to a point in the code
 Look at what happens with Loops, coming back to the same statement.

 ### Challenge Using Codewars